-1. Learn to touch type.
+Learn to touch type.

-2. Aim for accuracy rather than speed.
+Aim for accuracy rather than speed.

-It does not matter how fast you go if you have to go back and fix all your mistakes.
-Fixing mistakes takes more time than it does to just slow down and take the time you need to type correctly.
+It does not matter how fast you type if you have to go back and fix all your mistakes.
+Fixing mistakes takes more time than it does to just slow down and take the time you need to type accurately.
 Fast typing depends on developing precision muscle memory.
 Allowing yourself to type incorrectly will actually reinforce your bad habits and common mistakes!
 Slow your typing pace until you can attain 100% accuracy.
 If you come across a difficult word, slow down further to type it properly.
 Develop good habits and speed will be your reward.

-4. Practice typing exercises regularly.
+Practice typing exercises regularly.

 Mastering typing skills takes training and practice.
-Practice on a regular schedule, 10 minutes to an hour per session, depending on your energy and focus level.
-As Vince Lombardi said, “Practice doesn’t make perfect, perfect practice makes perfect,” so it is important that you practice at a time and place where you can maintain focus and accuracy.
+Practice typing on a regular schedule, 10 minutes to an hour per session, depending on your energy and focus level.
+Practice won’t make perfect if it is half-hearted and full of mistakes, so is important that you practice your typing exercises at a time and place where you can maintain focus and accuracy.
 Eliminate any potential distractions.
 If you find yourself making lots of errors, slow down and find a way to regain your focus or call it a day.
 The goal of practicing is to build muscle memory.
-You do not want to “learn” bad habits and mistakes.
+Be consistent and mindful in your practice and you will avoid bad habits and mistakes.

-5. Minimize your physical effort.
+Minimize your physical effort.